ad1217/mouse-filter-driver-sandbox/README.md

 # mouse-filter-driver-sandbox
 Simple mouse filter driver.
-Press LRRL to invert the Y axis.
+Press Mouse button 4 (back) to invert the Y axis.
 Use OSRLoader to test the driver.